Venice in Two Days

 Piazza di San marco in Venice

 After walking around St Mark’s follow the signs (or use a map) to Rialto Bridge, the oldest and most magical of Venice’s bridges.
-Stroll through the neighborhood’s narrow streets with small canals and enjoy the city’s unique atmosphere and architecture.
+Stroll through the neighbourhood’s narrow streets with small canals and enjoy the city’s unique atmosphere and architecture.

-Then, after a short walk around the city center, it will probably be time to stop and have a Spritz, the most common aperitif in the north of Italy before enjoying a delicious Italian meal.
+Then, after a short walk around the city centre, it will probably be time to stop and have a Spritz, the most common aperitif in the north of Italy before enjoying a delicious Italian meal.

 If you want to start your trip to Venice in style, you can take a look at the dinner cruise on the Venetian Galleon.